open5e/open5e/content/srd/classes.md

 > melee weapon that you are wielding with two hands, you can reroll the
 > die and must use the new roll, even if the new roll is a 1 or a
 >
 > 2\.
-The weapon must have the two-­‐‑handed or versatile property for you
+The weapon must have the two-handed or versatile property for you
 > to gain this benefit.

 #### Protection